Examples

 > /compact # Compress the context

-Specifically, this 3-command workflow takes under 10 seconds and can reduce your token consumption by 60%. trained developers use on average 8 different slash commands per work session.
+Specifically, this 3-command workflow takes under 10 seconds and optimizes your token consumption.

 To go further, the AI-Augmented Developer 2-day training covers advanced workflows, Git integration, and cost optimization strategies.
 If you already master the basics, the AI-Augmented Developer - Advanced one-day training dives deeper into automation techniques and CI/CD pipelines.